Mixtera: A Data Plane for Foundation Model Training: Evaluation

 \textbf{Single-node.} We train on a single GH200 node with 4 GPUs.
 We use 2 data parallel replicates and shards.
-In~\Cref{fig:singlenode-tp} we show the throughput for the data loaders depending on the number of data workers.
+In~\Cref{fig:singlenode-tp} we show the throughput for the data loaders depending on the number of data workers, i.e., data loading processes from the \texttt{torch.DataLoader}.
 We test up to 16 workers, where 0 workers indicate that data is loaded in the same process as the main training loop.
-We only show results up to 4 workers due as throughput does not increase further.
-The error bars show the standard deviation of the throughput.
+The plot only show results up to 4 workers as throughput does not increase further.
 Without data workers, \mixtera{} has the highest average throughput; with one worker, the other data loaders reach their peak performance.

-\mixtera{} performs worse than the other loaders with a lower number of workers due to the random access into the files.
+Overall, \mixtera{} provides similar throughput to the baselines \emph{while having a much richer feature set}, e.g., dynamic mixing.
+Notably, \mixtera{} has higher throughput variance than other loaders for lower number of workers.
+This is due to the random access into the files.
 For every sample, it needs to open the file, seek to the correct position, and load the data, instead of bulk-transferring all the data as the other data loaders can do.
-This leads to the higher variance in throughput indicated by the error bars, which overall leads to a lower average.
-However, with a higher number of workers, the variance in data access gets hidden.
-When using 4+ workers, \mixtera{} performs almost identical to the other data loaders.
+This leads to the higher variance in throughput indicated by the error bars, which overall leads to slightly lower averages.
+With a higher number of workers and larger chunk sizes, the variance decreases.
+When using 4+ workers, \mixtera's throughput matches the throughput of the baselines.
 Additionally, increasing the chunk size also helps, and for the 0 worker case, \mixtera{} with a chunk size of 1024 or 2048 even has a higher average throughput.

 This benchmark setup is quite extreme, as we train a very small 162M model on an extremely fast GPU.
-Nevertheless, just by adding some workers, which comes at no overhead beyond some CPU resources, \mixtera{} reaches competitive throughput despite its more complicated model.
+For larger, state-of-the-art model sizes, the throughput differences disappear, as computation time spent within the model forward and backward passes increases. \mixtera's client-side overhead is minimal; the primary operations (chunk parsing and data fetching) introduce negligible overhead.